mahbubiftekhar/RoboTour/README.md

 (b) working as members of a team.

 The project involves applying and combining material from several courses to complete a complex design and implementation task.
-At the end of course each group demonstrates its implemented system and gives a formal presentation to an audience of the students, supervisors, and visitors from industry.
+At the end, of course, each group demonstrates its implemented system and gives a formal presentation to an audience of the students, supervisors, and visitors from industry.
 (http://www.drps.ed.ac.uk/17-18/dpt/cxinfr09032.htm)